 Sketch Your Design & Create Flowers

-Be sure that the card stock or card board remain under the design as a protective layer between the two fabrics until the project is complete.
+Ensure the card stock or card board remains under the design as a protective layer between the two fabrics until the project is complete.

-Begin at the outside of each circle or flower and apply a bead of fabric glue.
-Working from the outside begin to add fabric by twisting the strips and pressing into the glue.
-It will usually hold the fabric in place right away, however if it does not, you can use straight pins until the glue sets.
+You can begin at the outside of each circle or flower and apply a bead of fabric glue.
+Working from the outside, add fabric by twisting the strips and pressing them into the glue.
+It will usually hold the fabric in place immediately; however, if it does not, you can use straight pins until the glue sets.

 Continue working the fabric strips inward, adding glue as you go.
 This is where you can use different color combinations, etc.

 See how easy that was!
-This photo is just after I was finished and the glue is still wet.
+This photo is from just after I was finished, and the glue is still wet.

-You will want to give your glue time to dry based on the instructions.
+You will want to give your glue time to dry.
 Check for any loose areas and apply more glue if necessary.

 I’m using this pillow on our guest bed.
-This spring I’ve pulled out a family heirloom quilt for this bedroom and I’ll be sharing all the Spring update for this room in a later post.
+This spring, I’ve pulled out a family heirloom quilt for this bedroom, and I’ll share all the Spring updates for this room in a later post.